 Interaction Service

-Provide generalized interfaces necessary for presentation, communication, and interaction of PI and relevant information associated with PI;
+Provide generalized interfaces necessary for presentation, communication, and interaction of PI and relevant information associated with PI

-Encompasses functionality such as user interfaces, system-to-system information exchanges, and agents.
+Encompasses functionality such as user interfaces, system-to-system information exchanges, and agents

 Example:

-Your home banking application uses a graphical user interface (GUI) to communicate with you, including presenting any relevant privacy notices, enabling access to PI disclosures, and providing customer with options to modify privacy preferences.
+A home banking application uses a Graphical User Interface (GUI) to communicate with customers, including presenting any relevant privacy notices, enabling access to PI disclosures, and providing them with options to modify privacy preferences.

 The banking application utilizes email alerts to notify customers when policies have changed and uses postal mail to confirm customer-requested changes.